Design Concerns for Integrated Scripting and Interactive Visualization in Notebook Environments: Scripting-Embedded Visualization Design

-To move scripting results to the visualization, users need only to pass the GraphFrame they want visualized through the visualization's Jupyter magic function described in \autoref{sec:implementation}.
-Users can flexibly derive new data via Hatchet or general Python scripting in the regular Jupyter cells which is how we expected them to implement more complex and hard to predict filtering tasks ([T4.4]) and precise metric comparisons and searches ([T2.1, T3.1, T3.3]).
+To move scripting results to the visualization, users associate a Hatchet GraphFrame with the visualization's Jupyter magic function.
+Users can flexibly derive new data via Hatchet or general Python scripting and then visualize.
+We expect users to implement more complex and hard-to-predict filtering tasks (T4.4) and precise metric comparisons and searches (T2.1, T3.1, T3.3) this way.

-We pass state information from the visualization back to the scripting cells by exporting a query in the Hatchet query language.
-This supports multiple goals of [T5].
-First, users can save and later apply the output query to the same GraphFrame to retrieve the pruned tree of interest.
-They can also apply it to a GraphFrame of a different execution of the same program to similarly prune the tree.
-Second, the visualization can act as a graphical interface for creating Hatchet queries, helping users learn the query language.
+Conversely, we pass data and state information from the visualization back to the scripting cells by exporting a query in the Hatchet query language.
+This supports our T5 goals of saving and recovering tree state as users can apply the output query to a GraphFrame to retrieve the pruned tree of interest.
+We chose to export selections in the Hatchet query language rather than as Python queries following collaborator requests.
+They wanted users to be able to relate the query back to the tree-structure using a graph-friendly, purpose-built syntax.

-We designed the query export to be on-request, rather than automatically available at all times, at the request of the Hatchet project manager.
-They were concerned an automatic approach would be confusing.
-(See our reflections in \autoref{sec:reflections} for further discussion on deliberate versus automatic workflow behavior.)
-Once exported through the visualization menus, the query can be placed in any Python variable and then either applied or saved to disk.